matenow/imgwpipe/README.md

 ## Hydrological data
 ### ```hydro_daily```
 ### ```getmonth(year, month, stationid=None, station=None, save=False)```
-Downloads daily hydrological data from danepubliczne.imgw.pl for a range of one month, and transforms it and returns as pandas DataFrame.
+Downloads daily hydrological data from danepubliczne.imgw.pl for a range of one month, transforms it and returns as pandas DataFrame.
 #### Parameters:
 - **year : int**